JOINT REPLACEMENT: HIP TEP

 The procedure: Implantation of an artificial hip joint

-Your advantages at the ENDOPROTHETICUM Rhein-Main
+Your benefits at ENDOPROTHETICUM Rhein-Main

 - Holistic care: From diagnosis to surgery and aftercare, we are your reliable partner.

-Contact your specialist for hip replacement surgery
+Contact your specialist for hip replacement

 THE ORIGINAL: THE WIESBADEN HIP